JetBrains/kotlin-web-site/pages/docs/reference/inline-classes.md

 > Inline classes are available only since Kotlin 1.3 and currently are *experimental*.
 See details [below](#experimental-status-of-inline-classes)
 {:.note}

 Sometimes it is necessary for business logic to create a wrapper around some type.
 However, it introduces runtime overhead due to additional heap allocations.
-Moreover, if the wrapped type is primitive, performance hit is terrible, because primitive types are usually heavily optimized by the runtime, while their wrappers don't get any special treatment.
+Moreover, if the wrapped type is primitive, the performance hit is terrible, because primitive types are usually heavily optimized by the runtime, while their wrappers don't get any special treatment.

 To solve such issues, Kotlin introduces a special kind of class called an `inline class`, which is declared by placing an `inline` modifier before the name of the class: